Denver-Devs/denverdevs.org/docs/events/README.md

 ##### Next Meetup:

-:date: Tuesday, August 28
+:date: Wednesday, October 3

 :clock1: 6:30 PM

 :round_pushpin: [Carbon Cafe](https://goo.gl/maps/HnsowFoHKu72)

 [desc]
-We'll be meeting in the back room to discuss John Scalzi's _Redshirts_.
+We'll be meeting in the back room to discuss _The Atrocity Archives_ by Charles Stross .
 Come eat, drink, and be merry with us!

 Questions?
 Reach out to Gabi Cepeda-Procell on Slack!